datalab-org/datalab/pydatalab/docs/deployment.md

 These instructions assume that Docker is installed (a recent version that includes Compose V2 and BuildKit) and that the Docker daemon is running locally.
 See the [Docker website](https://docs.docker.com/compose/install/) for instructions for your system.
-Note that pulling and building the images can require significant disk space (~5 GB for a full setup), especially when multiple versions of images have been built (you can use `docker system df` to see how much spaace is being used).
+Note that pulling and building the images can require significant disk space (~5 GB for a full setup), especially when multiple versions of images have been built (you can use `docker system df` to see how much space is being used).

 ## Automated deployments with Ansible and Terraform (RECOMMENDED)